vanessamwaniki/trivia_app/README.md

 ### GET Questions `/questions?page=${integer}`
 End point to get all questions in a given page.

+Request argument:
 Takes a page request argument to get a specific page. `?page=${integer}`

-Returns questions (10 questions for a page), total number of questions, all categories as a dictionary, the current category, and a success value
+Returns: questions (10 questions for a page), total number of questions, all categories as a dictionary, the current category, and a success value

 Try `curl http://127.0.0.1:5000/questions?page=1`